dirv/heroku-buildpack-clojurescript-cli/README.md

 # For it to work

-Both `deps.edn` and `config/compiler.edn` must be present in the project root.
+Both `deps.edn` and `prod.cljs.edn` must be present in the project root.

 # Still outstanding